PatheticUser/Vehicle-Management-System/README.md

 - Add **database integration** for persistent storage
 - Implement a **GUI version** using Windows Forms or WPF
 - Enhance **error handling and validations**

+If this project helped you, please consider giving it a **star** on GitHub, it motivates me to improve and share more cool stuff!> Click on the 🌟 button at the top right of the repo.
+It takes 2 seconds and helps a lot!